bg

 Securing the Network: Staking Instead of Mining

 Solana secures its network using a Proof-of-Stake (PoS) consensus mechanism, which complements its Proof of History (PoH) timing mechanism.
 This system eliminates energy-intensive mining.
 Instead, participants known as validators process transactions and create new blocks.
 To become a validator, an individual or entity must lock up a substantial amount of SOL tokens in a process called staking.
-Token holders who do not run their own validator node can delegate their SOL to a validator of their choice.
-Both validators and delegators earn rewards from transaction fees and network inflation for their role in securing the network.
+Token holders can also delegate their SOL to a validator to help secure the network and earn rewards from transaction fees and network inflation.

 Challenges and Criticisms